hvaughanattmforum/WebSpecDemoData/README.md

 ## Usage
 To build a Component users only need to interact with two repositories which are managed by different teams.
 Contributions are made by opening pull requests which will be validated by their respective teams before merging.

-First the **Component spec** has to be produced and can be contributed to the **canvas spec** repository via pull requests.
+First the **Component Spec** has to be produced and can be contributed to the **canvas spec** repository via pull requests.
 Contributions to the **Supporting functions** must be done in the file `supportingFunctions.yaml` under `src/supporting-functions`

-Apart from the pull requests to contribute to the Component spec or supporting functions there are a set of validation jobs which will validate the spec before merging into the correct branch which will depend on the version of the asset.
+Apart from the pull requests to contribute to the Component Spec or supporting functions there are a set of validation jobs which will validate the spec before merging into the correct branch which will depend on the version of the asset.

 The versioning approach is a combination between semantic versioning and grouping based on api stability.

 For example each version v1, v2, may have different branches depending on stability.
-This will be refered too as v1alphaX, v1BetaX etc.
+This will be refered too as v1alphaX, v1betaX etc.

 Contributions for each of the versions available will be done in the branches named with the same versions as the asset.
 For example a **v1beta1** asset will go to the branch **v1beta2** in the **components spec** repository